 Almost everyone has experienced a headache every once in a while from a stressful day at work or dehydration on a hot day.
 However, many people live with what they consider their “normal” headaches that can come several days out of the week.
 In many cases, headaches can originate due to a problem in the spine, particularly the neck.
 If you find yourself reaching for OTC headache medication on an almost daily basis, then a chiropractor might be able to help you identify and address the root cause of the problem.

-If you’ve been in a recent car accident, had a slip or fall, or sustained a sports-related injury, you should schedule a chiropractic visit as soon as possible.
+If you have a history of a car accident, slip or fall, or sports-related injury, you should schedule a chiropractic visit as soon as possible.
 Even seemingly minor incidents can cause spinal misalignments and other issues that may not cause immediate pain but can create more significant problems down the road if left uncorrected.

 It’s no secret that stress affects your body physically.
 Your muscles tighten, you may develop a tension headache, and you may even have an upset stomach.
-Visiting a chiropractor when your stress levels are elevated can help bring balance back into your body as well as to your central nervous system – the spinal cord and nerves that are housed within the spinal column – by removing any sources of irritation on those nerves.
+Visiting a chiropractor when your stress levels are high can help bring balance back into your body as well as to your central nervous system.
+A chiropractor can assist in removing any sources of irritation on your nerves.

 If you have back or neck pain, stand in front of a full-length mirror and notice if your head is tilted to one side, if one shoulder is higher than the other, or if one hip looks elevated.
 In many cases, these are the primary areas that compensate for the underlying issues that cause neck and back pain and can be a good indication that a misalignment needs to be corrected.